jcampb24/kernighanAndRitchie/README.md

-#Exercises in Kernighan and Ritchie
+# Exercises in Kernighan and Ritchie (1988)

-This repository contains solutions to the exercises in Brian Kernighan and Dennis Ritchie's _The C Programming Language_.
+This repository contains solutions to the exercises in the second edition of  Brian Kernighan and Dennis Ritchie's _The C Programming Language_ (1988).